 Fact: Statistically men are the primary perpetrators of violence against women.

 Fact: Men have the power to speak out and intervene when male friends, relatives and colleagues insult or abuse women.

 Fact: The lives of our partners, friends, sisters and daughters are damaged by violence and abuse.

 Fact: Men can help create a culture in which the behavior of abusive men becomes unacceptable.

 The White Ribbon Campaign is only for men.
 However, women are encouraged to wear the teal Sexual Assault Awareness Month ribbon pin.
 These can be obtained by visiting/contacting the SHARPP office or at our table in the MUB throughout the month of April.

-We asked men at UNH what they would do to end violence against women.
+In 2012 we asked men at UNH what they would do to end violence against women.

 - About Us